Move SQL Statements to Production in Confluent Cloud for Apache Flink

 dbt: Manage Flink SQL transformations as dbt models with built-in testing and documentation.
 For more information, see Deploy Flink SQL Statements with dbt and Confluent Cloud for Apache Flink.

-Both tools integrate with CI/CD systems like GitHub Actions to automate deployments when changes are merged.
+Both tools integrate with CI/CD systems such as GitHub Actions to automate deployments after you merge changes.
 For more information, see Automate with CI/CD.

 Test statements before production deployment